mctools/simplebuild-dgcode/doc/source/simplehists.rst

-The light-weight histogram classes, "SimpleHists", provided in dgcode have several features that are all important to their usage in dgcode-based projects: usage from both C++ and Python, integration with Pylab, persistification, quick plotting, extraction to Numpy arrays.
+The light-weight histogram classes, "SimpleHists", provided in dgcode have several features that are all important to their usage in dgcode-based projects: usage from both C++ and Python, integration with PyLab, persistification, quick plotting, extraction to Numpy arrays.
 Finally, the histograms crucially have the ability that data files collected in multiple concurrent jobs can be safely merged without the loss of any statistical metadata.
 More specifically, the